MicrosoftDocs/dynamics365smb-docs/business-central/design-details-reservation-order-tracking-and-action-messaging.md

 ### The Order Network
  The order tracking system is based on the principle that the order network must always be in a state of balance, in which every demand that enters the system is offset by a corresponding supply and vice versa.
 The system provides this by identifying logical links between all demand and supply entries in the order network.

- This principle implies that a change in demand results in a corresponding imbalance on the supply side of the order network,.
+ This principle implies that a change in demand results in a corresponding imbalance on the supply side of the order network.
 Conversely, a change in supply results in a corresponding imbalance on the demand side of the order network.
 In reality, the order network is in a state of constant flux as users enter, amend, and delete orders.
 Order Tracking processes orders dynamically, reacting to each change at the time that it enters the system and becomes a part of the order network.
 As soon as new order tracking records are created, the order network is in balance, but only until the next change occurs.

  To increase the transparency of calculations in the planning system, the **Untracking Planning Elements** page displays untracked quantities, which represent the difference in quantity between known demand and suggested supply.
 Each line on the page refers to the cause of the excess quantity, such as **Blanket Order**, **Safety Stock Level**, **Fixed Reorder Quantity**, **Minimum Order Qty.**, **Rounding**, or **Dampener**.